 10 Little-Known Facebook Features

 Facebook is packed with features.
 There are so many things you can do on Facebook, from adding a life event to your Timeline to planning an event.
-Chances are you know a lot of the big headliners—Groups!
+Chances are you know a lot of the big headlines — Groups!
 Photos!
 Friends!
 But there are a number of features more people should know.
 Some are really useful; others are just sort of fun or interesting.
 Hopefully some of these might be interesting or useful to you.

 Friendship pages are basically versions of a Timeline that gets shared between you and your friend.
 It contains a cover photo and as you scroll back through time, you can see the history of your friendship: photos you were both in, posts you left on each other's walls, events you both attended, and so on.
 They are one of the most nostalgic parts of Facebook.